arianacx/aseprite-errors/README.md

 Create a `C:\Ninja` path instead of `C:\Ninja\ninja.exe` (also, delete the path previously created)

-Additionally, if the issue has not been solved, try: `ninja -f C:\Ninja\ninja.exe`
+Additionally, if the issue has not been solved, try: `ninja -f C:\Ninja\ninja.exe`.

 ```
-'ninja.build' was not found (or similar code, I did not take notes on this one)
+'ninja.build' was not found (or similar code, I did not take notes on this one).
 ```

 After executing commands, the current directory is not correct. cmd is currently on `C:\aseprite\build\build`.
-Redirect by using `cd C:\aseprite\build`
+Redirect by using `cd C:\aseprite\build`.

 ### Compilation started but failed